Police brutality in the United States: Recent incidents

 Police brutality can be associated with racial profiling.
 Differences in race, religion, politics, or socioeconomic status often exist between police and the citizenry.
 Some police officers may view the population (or a particular subset thereof) as generally deserving of punishment.
 Portions of the population may perceive the police to be oppressors.
 In addition, there is a perception that victims of police brutality often belong to relatively powerless groups, such as minorities, the disabled, and the poor.
 According to a 2015 and 2016 project by The Guardian, more white people are killed by police in raw numbers than black people are, but after adjusting this finding based on the fact that the black population is smaller than the white population, twice as many black people are killed by police per capita than white people are.
 A 2019 study showed that people of color face a higher likelihood of being killed by police than white men and women do, that risk peaks in young adulthood, and men of color face a nontrivial lifetime risk of being killed by police.
+A 2015 study shows that racial biases in police departments are likely to occur in major metropolitan counties with greater levels of financial disparity, a higher percentage of Black population, and low median incomes.

 Race was suspected to play a role in the shooting of Michael Brown in 2014.
 Brown was an unarmed 18-year-old African American who was shot by Darren Wilson, a white police officer in Ferguson, Missouri.
 The predominately black city erupted after the shooting.
 Riots following the shooting generated much debate about the treatment of African-Americans by law enforcement.

-A 2006 Human Rights Watch report revealed that five state prison systems permit the use of aggressive, unmuzzled dogs on prisoners as part of cell removal procedures.

 On 23 August 2020, a Black man in Kenosha, identified as Jacob Blake, was shot by police multiple times in the back.
 He was shot in front of his three young sons and suffered critical injuries.
 Later, he was reported by Civil Rights attorney Ben Crump to be in stable condition but remained in an intensive care unit.
 The shooting came as demonstrators continued to decry police violence in the American cities.
-It was later determined that Kenosha police officers were responding to a domestic violence call concerning Blake made by his girlfriend, and at the time of the shooting, “Blake was armed with a knife and had resisted arrest despite multiple Taser shots” and commands by police to drop the weapon.
-In a report published on January 5, 2021, Kenosha County District Attorney Michael Graveley declined to issue criminal charges against the three officers involved in the shooting, concluding that their “use of force… was justified, in keeping with Wisconsin Law, in keeping with the Kenosha Police Department’s use of force training and policy, and widely accepted law enforcement use of force standards.”
+It was later determined that Kenosha police officers were responding to a domestic violence call concerning Blake made by his girlfriend, and at the time of the shooting, "Blake was armed with a knife and had resisted arrest despite multiple Taser shots" and commands by police to drop the weapon.
+In a report published on January 5, 2021, Kenosha County District Attorney Michael Graveley declined to issue criminal charges against the three officers involved in the shooting, concluding that their "use of force… was justified, in keeping with Wisconsin Law, in keeping with the Kenosha Police Department's use of force training and policy, and widely accepted law enforcement use of force standards."